mqclk/Phantom-Smart-Contract/README.md

 # Phantom-Smart-Contract
-This smart contract was prepared by me.
+Whale tracking, max wallet and deflation are the features of this contract.This smart contract was prepared by me.
 I am happy to present it to you as open source.